Firearms regulation in Canada

 A 1996 study showed that Canada was in the mid-range of firearm ownership when compared with eight other western nations.
 Nearly 22% of Canadian households had at least one firearm, including 2.3% of households possessing a handgun.
 In 2005, almost 3% of households in Canada possessed handguns, compared to 18% of U.S. households that possessed handguns.
 Also in 2005, almost 16% of households in Canada possessed firearms of some kind.
 As of September 2010, the Canadian Firearms Program recorded a total of 1,831,327 valid firearm licences, which is roughly 5.4% of the Canadian population.
 The four most licensed provinces are Ontario, Quebec, Alberta, and British Columbia.

-On May 1, 2020, in the wake of a mass killing in Nova Scotia, Prime Minister Justin Trudeau announced that the Government of Canada would immediately ban around 1,500 models of "military-grade assault-style weapons", mostly rifles, via an order in council under the authority of the Criminal Code.
-In May 2022, Trudeau announced new legislation that would ban the ownership of "military-style assault weapons" in a mandatory buyback program, and impose restrictions banning the sale, purchase, importation or transfer of handguns.
-The legislation would also limit magazine capacity and ban toys – such as airsoft guns – that look like guns.
-On October 21, 2022, the Government of Canada implemented a freeze on handgun sales and proposed a gun buyback program.
+On May 1, 2020, in the wake of a mass killing in Nova Scotia, Prime Minister Justin Trudeau announced an immediate prohibition on around 1,500 models of "military-grade assault-style weapons", mostly semi-auto rifles, via an order in council under the authority of the Criminal Code.
+This list was expanded in December 2024, adding over 300 more models as prohibited.
+On October 21, 2022, the Government of Canada implemented a freeze on the sale and transfer of handguns with plans to introduce a gun buyback program.
+As of January 2025, the buyback program has not yet started, reportedly due to Canada Post having concerns about employee security.

 History of firearm laws

 In Canada, controls on civilian use of firearms date from the early days of Confederation, when justices of the peace could impose penalties for carrying a handgun without reasonable cause.
-Amendments to the Criminal Code between the 1890s and the 1970s introduced a series of minor controls on firearms.
-In the late 1970s, controls of intermediate strength were introduced.
-In the mid-1990s, significant increases in controls occurred.
+Amendments to the Criminal Code between the 1890s and the 1970s introduced a series of controls on firearms, including registration of handguns, and later, registration of fully automatic firearms.
+In the late 1970s, additional controls were introduced, followed by additional increases in controls in the mid-1990s.

 The following is a summary of the history of gun control laws in Canada: